Britney Spears’ father signals he will step down as conservator

 In June and July, Britney Spears claimed she was forced to undergo medical treatments against her will and had limited control over her life due to the conservatorship, according to the Associated Press.

-Rosengart, who took over as the “Toxic” singer’s attorney last month, has pushed for Jamie Spears’ removal as conservator, though Jamie Spears has until now resisted.
+Rosengart, who took over as the singer’s attorney last month, has pushed for Jamie Spears’ removal as conservator, though Jamie Spears has until now resisted.
+Despite, Jamie Spears’ agreement, Rosengard added that he’d like to see his client’s father step down immediately.

+“In the interim, rather than making false accusations and taking cheap shots at his own daughter, Mr. Spears should remain silent and step aside at once,” Rosengart said.

 According to the filing, Spears’ removal as conservator is likely to be heard on Sept.
 29.